-The anime series Food Wars proved that food and cooking can be surprisingly great topics to explore when coupled with badass animation.
+The anime series Food Wars!: Shokugeki no Soma proved that food, dishes, and meals can be surprisingly captivating when paired with fun characters and stellar animation.

-But food in anime isn’t limited to Food Wars.
-Indeed, many anime series that don't revolve around cooking still feature all kinds of tasty dishes, many of which are core to Japanese culture.
+But food in anime goes beyond just Food Wars!
+Shokugeki no Soma.
+Indeed, many anime series that don't involve cooking at all still feature tasty dishes, many of which are core to Japanese culture.

-From simple rice balls to full-blown meals, here are some of the best foods, meals, and drinks often featured in anime series.
+Here are some of the best foods, dishes, and meals often featured in anime series, from simple rice balls to full-blown meals.

-Onigiri is a classic Japanese rice ball, sometimes wrapped in nori (dried seaweed) and filled with different kinds of fillings—like pickled ume, salted salmon, or bonito flakes.
-It’s popular throughout the country and became a staple food found in Japanese restaurants worldwide.
+Onigiri is a classic Japanese rice ball, sometimes wrapped in nori (dried seaweed) and filled with different kinds of fillings like pickled ume, salted salmon, or bonito flakes.

-There are many anime series that feature onigiri, and one of the best-known is One Piece.
-A girl gave Roronoa Zoro her self-made rice balls while he was tied to a pole, then he later used a technique named "Oni Giri" (Ogre Cutter), a pun of the famed rice ball's name.
+Many anime series have featured onigiri, with one of the best-known examples in One Piece when a girl gave Zoro her self-made rice balls while he was tied to a pole.
+He later used a technique named "Oni Giri" (Ogre Cutter), a pun on the famed rice ball's name.

 Sake is an alcoholic beverage made by fermenting rice, thus creating a rice wine.
 We often see sake served in a small white bottle, but sometimes it's also carried in a red gourd-shaped bottle.

-In some anime series, sake can grant extra powers when used—by imbuing a "drunken fist" type of martial arts when imbibed.
+In some anime series, sake sometimes grants extra powers by imbuing a "drunken fist" type of martial arts to the imbiber.

-In the Naruto anime series, Rock Lee mistakenly drinks sake after mistaking it for medicine and fights while drunk.
-In One Piece, drinking a cup of sake together is a sign of one's bond as brothers or family.
+In the Naruto anime series, Rock Lee mistakenly drinks sake—after mistaking it for medicine—and fights while drunk.
+In One Piece, drinking a cup of sake together is a sign of one's bond as brothers.

-It has tons of variations in real-life, but anime series like Food Wars, Gourmet Girl Graffiti, and Blue Exorcist have all shown their own takes on omurice with their own impressive animations.
+It has tons of variations in real-life, but anime series like Food Wars!
+Shokegeki no Soma, Gourmet Girl Graffiti, and Blue Exorcist have all shown their own unique takes on omurice.

 Another egg-rice dish often found in anime is tamago kake gohan.
 Unlike omurice, this one is simply raw egg served over rice.
 Seriously, all you do is break an egg over your rice bowl and mix it in, maybe adding in a few seasonings like soy sauce.